Graph the solution set of each system of inequalities or indicate that the system has no solution. {x2+y2>1x2+y2<16

 Inequalities Involving Circles

 Inequalities like x² + y² > r² and x² + y² < R² represent regions outside or inside circles centered at the origin with radii r and R, respectively.
-Understanding these inequalities helps identify which points satisfy the conditions relative to the circles.
+Understanding these inequalities helps identify areas on the coordinate plane that satisfy the conditions.